List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, and current insurance status.
-This confirms the seller is the legal owner.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+This ensures the car is genuinely listed by the owner and not stolen.

-- Match chassis number: Locate the chassis number (under the bonnet, on the door frame sticker, or stamped into the floor near the passenger seat) and ensure it matches the RC book.
+2. Match chassis number: Locate the chassis number (usually stamped under the bonnet, on a doorframe sticker, or under the passenger seat) and ensure it matches the RC book and the Parivahan app data.

-- Check odometer reading: Compare the dashboard reading with service records.
-Low kilometres but worn pedals or steering wheel are red flags for tampering.
+3. Check odometer reading: Compare the dashboard reading with service records.
+Low kilometers but worn pedals/steering wheel are a strong indicator of tampering.

-- Open the bonnet: Look for oil leaks around the engine, check the coolant level, examine the battery terminals for corrosion, and inspect the condition of belts and hoses.
+6. Open bonnet: Look for any signs of oil leaks, check the coolant level, assess the battery’s age (usually a sticker on top), and inspect the condition of all belts.

-- Test AC on max for 5 minutes: Ensure it cools quickly and effectively.
-Weak cooling suggests a gas leak or compressor issue, which can be an expensive repair (₹5,000-₹15,000).
+7. Test AC on max for 5 minutes: Ensure it cools quickly and effectively.
+Weak cooling means a compressor issue or low gas, which can be a ₹5,000-₹15,000 repair.

-- Drive for 15+ minutes: Test acceleration, braking (no pulling or vibrations), gear shifts (smooth, no grinding), and steering (no looseness or vibration at 80+ kmph).
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smooth, no grinding), and listen for any steering vibrations at speeds above 80 kmph.

-- Check all electricals: Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, tail lights, indicators).
+9. Check all electricals: Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, indicators, brake lights).

 Insider Checks

-THE DOOR HINGE SAG TEST (₹8,000-₹15,000 per door if saggy): Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or movement.
+THE DOOR HINGE SAG TEST (₹5,000-₹15,000 repair): Open each door and gently lift the outer edge upward.
+There should be almost no play.
 Saggy hinges mean heavy use (thousands of open/close cycles) or the door was removed during accident repair.
-If the passenger door sags more than the driver’s door, that door was likely replaced or repaired.
+If a passenger door sags more than the driver’s door — that door was likely replaced or had significant impact.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a cheap Bluetooth OBD2 scanner (₹800-₹1,500 on Amazon), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
-The ECU stores the real odometer reading and any hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
-More critically, it will show pending or historical error codes that the seller might have cleared, revealing underlying engine or transmission issues.
+THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner (like ELM327) for around ₹800-₹1,500, plug it into the port under the dashboard (usually near the driver’s footwell), and use a free app like Torque or Car Scanner.
+The car’s ECU stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
+Also, check for “pending” or “historic” fault codes which indicate underlying issues.

 Common Scams to Watch For (India 2026)

-Curbstoning (Fake Individual Seller): Unlicensed dealers pose as “individual sellers” to avoid legal obligations, warranties, and GST.
-Be wary if a seller has multiple cars listed, uses professional photos, or rushes you into a deal without proper documentation.
-Always insist on meeting at their residence, not a public place.
+Curbstoning (Fake Individual Seller): Unlicensed dealers pose as “individual sellers” to avoid legal obligations, consumer protection laws, and GST.
+If a seller has multiple cars listed, uses professional photos, or rushes you, they might be a curbstoner.
+You lose your right to recourse if something goes wrong.

-Fake Service Records: Some sellers create forged service stamps or manipulate digital records.
-Always call the authorized Maruti Suzuki service centre with the car’s VIN (Vehicle Identification Number) and cross-verify the entire service history provided.
-Gaps in service history are suspicious.
+Fake Service Records: Sellers might present forged service booklets or digital records with suspicious gaps.
+Always call the authorized Maruti Suzuki service center directly with the car’s VIN (Vehicle Identification Number) to verify its service history.

-Chassis or Engine Number Tampering: This is rare but extremely serious, often indicating a stolen or rebuilt-from-scrap vehicle.
-Scrutinize the chassis and engine numbers on the RC book and car itself for any signs of alteration, grinding, or re-stamping.
-Verify these numbers with the Parivahan app.
+Chassis or Engine Number Tampering: This is rare but indicates a stolen or heavily salvaged vehicle.
+Always verify both the chassis and engine numbers stamped on the car match the RC book and the Parivahan app data.
+Any signs of grinding or re-stamping are immediate red flags.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Fronx Resale

-Get a Fresh Service Done: A recent service stamp in the booklet, especially from an authorized Maruti Suzuki service centre, adds immense credibility and can boost your asking price by ₹15,000-₹25,000.
-It shows you’ve cared for the car.
+Get a Fresh Service Done: A recent service stamp in the booklet from an authorized Maruti Suzuki service center can add ₹10,000-₹20,000 to your asking price.
+Buyers appreciate knowing the car is ready to go.

-Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and windshield washer fluid are at optimal levels.
-It’s a small detail but shows care.
+Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
+It’s a small detail, but shows attention to maintenance.

 Final Verdict — Should You Buy or Sell in 2026?